 Corridor managers and planning and programming staff review traffic performance data to identify corridors with reduced performance.
-Strategies to improve the condition must be context-sensitive and fit the corridor's needs.
+Strategies to improve the condition must be context sensitive and fit the corridor's needs.
 The menu of CMP strategies offers a variety of approaches, and additional strategies are reviewed as requested.
 Once a strategy is selected, it is programmed through the RTIP.
 The RTIP is a multi-billion-dollar, five-year program of major highway, transit, arterial, and nonmotorized projects funded by federal and state taxes, TransNet local sales tax, and other local and private funding.

 The RTIP serves as a prioritized program designed to implement the region's overall strategy for providing mobility and for improving the efficiency and safety of the transportation system while reducing transportation-related air pollution.
 This supports efforts to attain federal and state air quality standards for the region.
 SANDAG supports implementation strategies through a variety of programs and tools.
 These same programs and tools can be used to help select strategies.
-A list of implementation strategies the attain B: Implementation Actions, which also establishes the actions' statuses as near-term or continuing.
+A list of implementation strategies is included in Chapter 3 Implementation Actions.